Create your backlog and tasks using Project

 You can also manage projects using Project Professional and Project Server synchronized with TFS , but you can't use Project Professional to both publish and refresh to TFS and synchronize with TFS.

 Add tasks and publish work items

 If you don't have Office Project 2007 or a more recent version, install it.
-For VSTS and TFS 2017, you'll need Project 2010 or later version.
+For VSTS and TFS 2017 and later versions, you'll need Project 2010 or later version.